utnesp/parallell_functions/README.md

 gene_2  1   0   1
 gene_3  1   1   1
 ```
+The df can also contain continous values

-time.event.data is data.frame with cols binary data (event) in col1 and time in col2.
+time.event.data is data.frame / data.table with cols binary data (event) in col1 and time in col2.
 The row order has to match col order in df
 ```R
 > head(time.event.data)
     event   time